rstudio/vetiver-python/docs/docs/index.md

 # Vetiver

 The goal of vetiver is to give data scientists and other model-builders the tools to deploy their model to a remote endpoint.
+It is the Python counterpart to the R package [vetiver](https://vetiver.tidymodels.org/).

 Key features include: